zostay/FormValidator-Tiny/README.md

     multiple => 1

-The multiple input declaration tells the validator weather to interpret the input parameter as a multiple input or not.
+The multiple input declaration tells the validator whether to interpret the input parameter as a multiple input or not.
 Without this declaration or with it set to 0, the validator will interpret multiple inputs as a single value, ignoring all but the last.
 With this declaration, it treat the input as multiple